bbauska/TUMx-DWAPNx/README.md

 implementing a new

 route.
 So, we know that the routes are defined into the router.
-So, we don\'t have
+So, we don&apos;t have

 to modify index, but we have to modify a router first and a router specified

 exactly here.
 So, we can come up with any name that we want.
-I\'m going to delete
+I&apos;m going to delete

 the semicolon at the end of this line.
-I\'m going to copy paste this line one line
+I&apos;m going to copy paste this line one line

 below.
-It\'s not the gap request, because we\'re getting data and we want to get
+It&apos;s not the gap request, because we&apos;re getting data and we want to get

 the relationships for the character Aemon and we obviously change the type

-of the function that we\'re going to call.
+of the function that we&apos;re going to call.
 So, we want the relationships only for

 Aemon and we also have to add the semicolon here, because I deleted it